cea-hpc/phobos/doc/design/lrs_device_media_locking.md

 Currently, we chose as first step a simple design to manage local concurrency.
 Each resource could be dedicated to only one operation.
-To achieve this, LRS manages a `one_ongoing_io` boolean flag per device to know if this device is already used for one operation.
+To achieve this, LRS manages a `ongoing_io` boolean flag per device to know if this device is already used for one operation.
 There is no flag attached by the LRS to a medium because we always use a medium through a device and the concurrency is already managed by the flag of the device.

 In the future, this local concurrency strategy could evolve to manage many I/O in parallel on the same resource.
-We can imagine replacing the `one_ongoing_io` boolean flag by a counter and adding to a device the list of current running I/O operations.
+We can imagine replacing the `ongoing_io` boolean flag by a counter and adding to a device the list of current running I/O operations.